 This, generally, is good for the book it appears in, getting it the extra readers from the crossover without having to derail its storyline because of it, but bad for the crossover overall, through dilution of the brand.

 - Since Tsubasa -RESERVoir CHRoNiCLE- and ×××HOLiC's stories are somehow running in parallel, and occasionally interconnect with each other, it is no surprise that during both of the movies, there is a scene where the characters from TRC are talking to Yuuko via cute-little-magical-pet.
 However, the scene only has relevance to the TRC movie plot.
 For people watching the XxxHOLiC movie, it's just an irrelevant scene.

-- When the Casket of Ancient Winters was opened in The Mighty Thor, many other Marvel titles were smacked with impossible blizzards on top of what they are dealing with at the time.
+- Averted when the Casket of Ancient Winters was opened during The Surtur Saga in The Mighty Thor, many other Marvel titles were smacked with impossible blizzards on top of what they are dealing with at the time.
 Usually, the characters had little or no knowledge of what exactly was going on in Thor, but on the other hand, none of them were bannered as crossovers - it was just a Genius Bonus for people reading Thor and any of the other titles.

 - Subverted during The O.M.A.C.
 Project, a mini-Crisis Crossover that helped set the stage for Infinite Crisis.
 One of the key plot points for both crossovers — Wonder Woman killing Max Lord to break his mind control over Superman — took place in Wonder Woman's own title.
 Despite DC hyping the issue, most believed that it would merely be a Red Skies Crossover.
 Instead, the only reference to the event during the main Mini Series was an incomplete flashback.
 Readers truly did need to read Wonder Woman to get the full story, which annoyed many fans.
 The Wonder Woman issue in question was included in the trade paperback collection of The O.M.A.C.
 Project, as well as DC's Countdown to Infinite Crisis one-shot.